Frequently Asked Questions

 Yes.
 The AYF is committed to making the camp experience possible for as many youth we can.
 As a nonprofit foundation, the AYF funds a portion of all campers’ experience.
 In addition, you are invited to apply for financial aid to make camp more affordable.

 A $300 fee is due upon registration.
 Families must pay 50% of tuition by Feb.
-1, 2023, and the remaining balance is due by April 1, 2023.
+1, 2024, and the remaining balance is due by April 1, 2024.

-If registering after April 1, 2023, full tuition is due at the time of registration.
+If registering after April 1, 2024, full tuition is due at the time of registration.

 A $300 fee is due upon registration.
-If cancellation is necessary prior to April 1, 2023, any tuition paid above the registration fee will be refunded (minus at $35 processing fee).
+If cancellation is necessary prior to April 1, 2024, any tuition paid above the registration fee will be refunded (minus at $35 processing fee).
 After April 1, there is no tuition refund.

 If a camper must withdraw prior to the beginning of camp due to illness or injury, all payments except the registration fee will be returned upon receipt of a written report from a physician.
 For withdrawals during the camp season due to illness or injury, a refund will be prorated.

-No refund will be granted in case of dismissal or voluntary withdrawal from camp, and the family will be responsible for transportation costs incurred.
-There is a minimum $35 processing fee for each refund.
+No refund will be granted in case of dismissal or voluntary withdrawal from camp, for example, if a camper exits program due to homesickness or not being prepared for the physical and mental demands of a trip, and the family will be responsible for transportation costs incurred.

 If your chosen camp program is full, we encourage you to register for our waitlist.
-We will contact you if a spot opens up in early 2023.
+We will contact you if a spot opens up in early 2024.

-2023 Program Questions
+2024 Program Questions

 Our goal is to empower as many participants as possible, help them to pursue their goals and to realize their full potential within our program objectives, staffing model and resources.